Logo Amsterdam University of Applied Sciences - link to home page

 Year 2: modules 5 and 6

-Classwork of module 5 will take place in Sweden and focuses on planning a research project within the body of knowledge of the OT discipline.
-Module 6 will be in your own country and entails conducting a research project within the OT discipline, with online supervision.
+Module 5 takes place in Sweden and focuses on planning a research project within the body of knowledge of the OT discipline.

 See the complete curriculum